 - Product details

-Heat pumps are hugely popular because they give winter warmth & summer cooling - all at the touch of a button - and they're the most cost effective form of electric heating available.
+Heat pumps are hugely popular because they give both winter warmth & summer cooling - all at the touch of a button.
+Heat Pumps are the most energy efficient form of electric heating available.

 The best heat pump brands.

-Heat pumps: Auckland, Wellington, Christchurch, Dunedin & everwhere in between.
+Heat pumps: Auckland, Wellington, Christchurch, Dunedin & everywhere in between.

 We provide heat pump advice, quotes and installation for most of the country with heat pump installation teams located in:

 - Brightr Bay of Plenty, 62 Birch Road, Tauranga